-Fire & Grace is an eclectic collaboration between guitarist William Coulter and violinist Edwin Huizinga.
-This unique duo explores the connective musical elements of classical, folk and contemporary traditions from around the world.
+Fire & Grace is a unique collaboration between guitarist William Coulter and violinist Edwin Huizinga.
+These virtuoso performers explore the connective musical elements of classical, folk and contemporary traditions from around the world.
 Fire & Grace’s repertoire is vast, ranging from Bach to Vivaldi, tango to Celtic tunes, traditional Bulgarian to American fiddle tunes and waltzes, all played with a sense of discovery and commitment to the elements of passion and virtuosity—fire and grace—found in these diverse traditions.

-UPDATED JULY 2017.
+UPDATED JULY 2019.
 PLEASE DESTROY PREVIOUS VERSIONS.